harveyj/aoc/2024/README.md

 Difficulty: 5.5/10

 ## Day 9
+"Defragment" a giant array.
+Not conceptually hard but tons and tons of off by ones.

+Difficulty: 6/10

 ## Day 10
+Make a digraph, run simple paths over it.

+Done from Thomas's nursery.

+Difficulty: 4/10

 ## Day 11
 Create an arbitrarily long array.
 Part 1 was a very literal recreate the array.
 Part 2 insight was that the order does not matter at all, you can just operate over a histogram.